YashMishra0101/Weather-App/readme.md

 This is a weather app project created for practice, using HTML, CSS, and JavaScript.

+## 🌐 Project Demo

+To see a live demo of the project, please visit : https://yashmishra-weather-app.netlify.app/

 ## Features

 - Retrieves weather data from an API